Gov. Cuomo provides Monday coronavirus update for NYS

 |0

-Sunday, two New Yorkers died due to COVID-19, bringing the total to 42,986.
+Sunday, one New Yorker died due to COVID-19, bringing the total to 43,011.
 A geographic breakdown is as follows, by county of residence:

 |County